 Built over 1300 years ago, the shrine includes several buildings at the end of the Ohatsu Tenjin Shopping Arcade.
 It’s also the site of an infamous double suicide, later immortalized in a puppet play in 1703.

 The shrine is a peaceful place to visit in the centre of the bustling district.
 Take a break from the crowds and shopping to enjoy the tranquillity of this cultural site.
 If you visit during the first Friday of the month, you’ll also find a sprawling flea market.

 Best hotels in Umeda

-With convenient transportation links to the rest of the city and the region, choosing to stay in one of the best hotels in Umeda is a great idea for your Osaka trip.
-Umeda is particularly well-suited to luxury travellers as some of the best luxury hotels in Osaka call Umeda home.
+Umeda offers convenient transportation links to the rest of the city and the region.
+Choosing to stay in one of the best hotels in Umeda is a great idea for your Osaka trip.
+Umeda is particularly well-suited to luxury travellers.
+Some of the best luxury hotels in Osaka call Umeda home.

-- Hotel Monterey Le Frere Osaka: Located close to several of the top cultural attractions in Umeda, this 4-star hotel is an excellent choice for mid-range travellers on the hunt for Osaka’s spiritual side.
+- Hotel Monterey Le Frere Osaka is located close to several of the top cultural attractions in Umeda.
+This 4-star hotel is an excellent choice for mid-range travellers on the hunt for Osaka’s spiritual side.
 Rooms here a cosy but quiet.

-- Conrad Osaka: Quite possibly the hippest luxury hotel in Osaka, this 5-star offers spacious modern rooms with a notable dash of elegant style.
+- Conrad Osaka is one of the hippest luxury hotels in Osaka.
+This 5-star hotel offers spacious modern rooms with a notable dash of elegant style.
 The health and wellness facilities here are top-notch.

-- Ritz-Carlton Osaka: As one of the city’s top luxury choices, this elegant 5-star hotel pulls out all the stops for the perfect stay in Umeda.
-From its tremendous skyline views to its host of amenities including swimming pools, restaurants, and fitness/spa facilities, staying here will be a highlight of your trip to Japan.
+- Ritz-Carlton Osaka is an elegant 5-star hotel that’s one of the city’s top luxury choices.
+It pulls out all the stops for the perfect stay in Umeda.
+The rooms are modern and unleash tremendous skyline views.
+The hotel also has a host of luxurious amenities.
+The selection including swimming pools, restaurants, and fitness/spa facilities.
+Staying here will be a highlight of your trip to Japan.